-Hands up who has, at least one, thrown away food because too ripe or about to expire.
-Actually, I raise my hand 🙁 Unfortunately, this is a common habit and every day tons of food in excellent conditions are thrown in the trash.
+Hands up who has, at least one, throw away food because too ripe or about to expire.
+Unfortunately, this is a common habit and every day tons of food in excellent conditions are thrown in the trash.
 To avoid this, just buy smart.
-Maybe buying food only when the fridge or pantry are almost empty, or keeping leftovers for dinner or lunch the next day.
+Maybe buying food only when the fridge or pantry is almost empty, or keeping leftovers for dinner or lunch the next day.
 Even storing food in the freezer can be an excellent remedy if we cannot eat them in a short time.
-But if we follow these suggestions but are not yet sure of their freshness?
+But if we follow these suggestions but we are not yet sure of their freshness?

 Disclosure: Some of the links in this post are affiliate links.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.

 Zero Waste and DIY

 The other day I discovered a little lonely egg in my fridge.
 Unfortunately, the expiration date was approaching.
 Unless they are eggs from my parents’ chicken coop, I prefer to avoid eating them if their expiration dates are too close, so I thought …

 I decided to create a DIY – ZERO WASTE hair mask with that egg and a ripe banana.